WordPerfect: Application integration and middleware

 While Microsoft offered something that looked like a fully integrated office suite in Microsoft Office, a common complaint about early Windows versions of WordPerfect Office was that it looked like a collection of separate applications from different vendors cobbled together, with inconsistent user interfaces from one application to another.

-In fact, enabling applications from various software developers to work together on every platform was part of the Novell strategy.
+Enabling applications from various software developers to work together on every platform was part of the Novell strategy.
 Novell had acquired WordPerfect for Windows from WordPerfect Corporation, Paradox from Borland, and various peripheral utilities from other companies and had started to evangelize the Novell "middleware" – Appware – as a means for others to run their programs on every operating system.
 This "middleware" strategy would make software vendors and customers independent from operating system vendors, like Microsoft, thus posing a real threat.

-Contrary to Microsoft with its MS Office however, starting with WordPerfect Office 9, Corel successfully integrated the components of WordPerfect Office almost seamlessly.
+Unlike Novell, however, Corel integrated the components of WordPerfect Office 9 and later almost seamlessly.
 PerfectScript and the middleware PerfectFit played the major role here.
 Elements of applications like CorelDraw and Ventura desktop publishing were also integrated and enriched the document format.